 DDDS is the state agency responsible for the oversight of the policies and procedures regarding medication administration for waiver participants who receive a waiver-funded residential or day service.
 Participants who are authorized to receive Nurse Consultation service are assisted by the case manager to select a provider from a set of qualified providers.
-The Nurse Consultant conducts a thorough monthly Health and medication monitoring review and issues a report of findings.
-The report of findings is stored in the participant's electronic case record to enable the designated staff to provide necessary follow up actions.
-The Nurse Consultant refers to the previous reviews to assure the designated staff has addressed previously identified unresolved issues.
-If the individual does not receive Nurse Consultation services and does not self-administer their prescribed medications, a DDDS nurse will be assigned to provide oversight and monitoring to the residential provider that would be responsible for assisting the individual with medication administration.
+The Nurse Consultant conducts a thorough monthly health and medication monitoring review for all assigned participants who live in a provider-managed setting and issues a report of findings.
+The report of findings is stored in the participant's client data management system record to enable the designated residential staff to provide any necessary follow up actions.
+The Nurse Consultant refers to the previous reviews to assure the designated staff has addressed previously identified unresolved issues within 14 days.

+If the individual does not receive Nurse Consultation services and does not self-administer their prescribed medications, the provider may contact a DDDS Nurse for consultation.

 A third monitoring piece is performed by the DDDS Office of Service Integrity and Enhancement (SIE), as part of their annual sampling process for Neighborhood Homes and Community Living Arrangements.
 SIE completes a comprehensive medical record review and medication assistance observation as part of this process.
 This review includes all settings in which a waiver participant who is living in an agency provider managed setting receives a waiver service, including day programs.
 A DDDS nurse provides additional Health and Medication oversight which follows the SIE annual schedule for site reviews.